RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 ## Conclusion

-Using a web component in conjunction with the popover API appears to be an ideal application for a web component.
+Using a web component in conjunction with the popover API appears to be an ideal use case.
 The very nature of the problem makes it a suitable candidate.
 Our goal is to display a popover on the screen, and to achieve this, we require a combination of HTML, CSS, and JavaScript to provide the necessary functionality.